 Every insurance plan is different.
-We work with transplant credit analysts who can help you understand what parts of your medical care will be covered.
+We work with specialists called transplant credit analysts who can help you understand what parts of your medical care will be covered.

-For patients without insurance, the cost of a lung transplant can vary, depending on multiple factors.
-If a potential candidate wishes to discuss estimated cost, he or she will be given contact information for patient business services, and a transplant credit analyst.
+The cost of a lung transplant can vary from patient to patient, depending on multiple factors.
+If a potential candidate wishes to discuss estimated cost, he or she will be given contact information for patient business services and a transplant credit analyst.

 To be scheduled for an evaluation, a candidate’s BMI (body mass index) must be 35 or less.
 There is currently no minimum BMI requirement.

 To be scheduled for lung transplant evaluation, a candidate must be nicotine-free for a minimum of four months.